-- Current-active WGAW or WGAE members in good standing with "Supervising Producer" level credit or above on a current, dramatic (comedy or drama) television series and/or a produced series, pilot or pilot script commitment in active development at a network or studio.
+- Current-active WGAW or WGAE members in good standing with "Supervising Producer" level credit or above on a current, dramatic (comedy or drama) television series and/or a produced pilot or pilot script or series commitment in active development at a network or studio.
 Writing teams are considered a single entity and are welcome to apply.

 The Application Process

-To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2015-2018) showrunner, or executive producer, or a network or studio executive (from the development or current departments).
+To apply for the SRTP, a recommendation form must first be submitted on the writer’s behalf by a current or recent (2016-2018) showrunner, or executive producer, or a network or studio executive (from the development or current departments).

 If an applicant has applied before, there’s no need to provide new references, though the applicant is welcome to do so.
-He or she can simply list the references from the previous application.
+He or she can simply list the references from the previous year's application.

 The above procedures have been implemented to streamline the re-application process and put a minimum of stress on both the candidate and his or her references and recommenders.